 The US Public Works and Economic Development Act of 1965 and regulations for the US Economic Development Administration (EDA) require states (and Territories) to prepare a Comprehensive Economic Development Strategy (CEDS) to apply for investment assistance under EDA's Public Works or Economic Adjustment Assistance Programs.
-The CEDS is the backbone planning document for EDA funding including funding for post-disaster recovery under the National Disaster Recovery Framework.
-Federal regulations mandate that economic resiliency to natural and man-made disasters be incorporated into CEDS updates.
+The CEDS is the backbone planning document for EDA funding, including funding for post-disaster recovery under the National Disaster Recovery Framework.
+Federal regulations mandate that economic resiliency to natural and human-made disasters be incorporated into CEDS updates.

 The Comprehensive Economic Development Strategy for the CNMI covers the operational period from 2016 to 2021.
-The approaching update presents an opportunity to incorporate SSG Principles.
-The plan provides a good summary of the CNMI economy and presents several strategies to bolster current economic conditions.
+The upcoming update presents an opportunity to incorporate SSG Principles.
+The plan summarizes the CNMI economy well and offers several strategies to bolster current economic conditions.
 However, the CEDS for the CNMI presently does not include discussions about economic resilience or economic recovery.
-Through the EDA, funds are made available to implement projects to improve economic resiliency and recovery that are identified in the CEDS following a disaster.
-EDA's requirements to address resiliency in the CEDS aligns well with SSG Principles.
+Through the EDA, funds are made available to implement projects to improve economic resiliency and recovery identified in the CEDS following a disaster.
+EDA's requirements to address resiliency in the CEDS align well with SSG Principles.
 Incorporating SSG into the next update of the CEDS will help CNMI satisfy requirements to address resilience and provide access to funding to support long-term sustainability outcomes.